jlanders2/TetrisClone/README.md

 ### Installing

-* Download zip of this repo or clone using:
+* Download and extract zip of this repo or clone the repository using:
 ```
 git clone https://github.com/jlanders2/TetrisClone
 ```

 ### Executing program

-* Open terminal/command prompt and navigate to where you downloaded the folder TetrisClone/
+* Open terminal/command prompt and navigate to where you downloaded the repo
 * execute the following commands from the TetrisClone folder
 ```
 cd src/